sw24f/jump-start-with-git-statlucy/learningGit.md

 ## Personal Notes

-Sometimes this process is frustrating, but it's great when it works.
+Sometimes this process is frustrating, but it's great when it works. awepoiefhvjnpawefiohweaf